CLRX/CLRX-mirror/doc/GcnInstrsMtbuf.md

 The MTBUF instructions is executed in order.
 Any MTBUF instruction increments VMCNT and it decrements VMCNT after memory operation.
-Any memory-write operation incrments EXPCNT, and it decrements EXPCNT after writing data to VDATA.
+Any memory-write operation incrments EXPCNT, and it decrements EXPCNT after reading data from VDATA.

 ### Instructions by opcode